Azerbaijani language: Lingua franca

-An Azerbaijani koine served as a lingua franca throughout most parts of Transcaucasia except the Black Sea coast, in southern Dagestan, and all over Iran from the 16th to the early 20th centuries, alongside cultural, administrative, court literature, and most importantly official language of all these regions, Persian.
-From the early 16th century up to the course of the 19th century, these regions and territories were all ruled by the Safavids, Afsharids, Zands, and Qajars until the cession of Transcaucasia proper and Dagestan by Qajar Iran to the Russian Empire per the 1813 Treaty of Gulistan and the 1828 Treaty of Turkmenchay.
-Per the 1829 Caucasus School Statute, Azerbaijani (Tatar) was taught in all district schools of Ganja, Shusha, Nukha (present-day Shaki), Shamakhi, Quba, Baku, Derbent, Yerevan, Nakhchivan, Akhaltsikhe, and Lankaran.
+Azerbaijani served as a koiné language throughout most parts of the South Caucasus and in southern Dagestan, and all over Iran from the 16th to the early 20th centuries, alongside cultural, administrative, court literature, and most importantly official language of all these regions, New Persian.

+From the early 16th century up to the course of the 19th century, Safavid, Afsharid, Zand, and Qajar states of Iran ruled these regions and territories until the Russian conquest of the Caucasus lead to Qajar Iran ceded Transcaucasia and Dagestan to the Russian Empire in the 1813 Treaty of Gulistan and the 1828 Treaty of Turkmenchay.
+In the 1829 Caucasus School Statute, Russia established the teaching of Azerbaijani (Tatar) in all district schools of Ganja, Shusha, Nukha (now Shaki), Shamakhi, Quba, Baku, Derbent, Yerevan, Nakhchivan, Akhaltsikhe, and Lankaran.

-Dialects of Azerbaijani
+Dialects

 Reza Shah and Kemal Atatürk during the Shah's official visit to Turkey in 1934.
 Reza Shah spoke in South Azerbaijani while Atatürk spoke in Turkish, and the two leaders managed to communicate with each other quite effectively.

 Azerbaijani is one of the Oghuz languages within the Turkic language family.
 Ethnologue lists North Azerbaijani (spoken mainly in the Republic of Azerbaijan and Russia) and South Azerbaijani (spoken in Iran, Iraq, and Syria) as two groups within the Azerbaijani macrolanguage with "significant differences in phonology, lexicon, morphology, syntax, and loanwords" between the two.
 The International Organization for Standardization (ISO) considers Northern and Southern Azerbaijani to be distinct languages.
 Linguists Mohammad Salehi and Aydin Neysani write that "there is a high degree of mutual intelligibility" between North and South Azerbaijani.

 Svante Cornell wrote in his 2001 book Small Nations and Great Powers that "it is certain that Russian and Iranian words (sic), respectively, have entered the vocabulary on either side of the Araxes river, but this has not occurred to an extent that it could pose difficulties for communication".
 There are numerous dialects, with 21 North Azerbaijani dialects and 11 South Azerbaijani dialects identified by Ethnologue.

 Three varieties have been accorded ISO 639-3 language codes: North Azerbaijani, South Azerbaijani and Qashqai.
 The Glottolog 4.1 database classifies North Azerbaijani, with 20 dialects, and South Azerbaijani, with 13 dialects, under the Modern Azeric family, a branch of Central Oghuz.

 In the northern dialects of the Azerbaijani language, linguists find traces of the influence of the Khazar language.